Pages

 While preparing for the Lord midst what calamity brings

-Let them gather under the banner of Relief Society
+How we gather under the banner of Relief Society,

 Too, prepared to face worldly storms and anxiety